Mixbook/s3_deployer/README.md

 # S3Deployer

-Tool for deploying our client apps (Dart, maybe Flash in future too) to S3
+Tool for versioned deploying of client-side apps (or literally anything) to S3

 ## Installation